wp-plugins/ik-facebook/readme.txt

 == Changelog ==

+= 1.5 =
+* Feature: Adds support for new Pro Feature - Custom HTML.
+* Update: remove branding from Settings Updated message.
+* Update: update method of building and outputting the feed.
+* Update: Change some wording throughout.
+* Fix: fix bad image output when URL to fullsized photo was not set.

 = 1.4 =
 * Feature: Adds support for new Pro Feature - Unbranded Dashboard
 * Update: Output options more efficiently